 Paid advertising is not “set it and forget it.”
 You need to manage and constantly monitor your ads to ensure that you’re reaching optimal results.
-Management, analysis, and tracking is crucial to a PPC campaign, not only because they provide you with useful insights but also because they help you create a more effective campaign.
+Management, analysis, and tracking are crucial to a PPC campaign because they provide you with valuable insights and help you create a more effective campaign.

 PPC management covers a wide range of techniques, including creating and adjusting goals, split testing, introducing new keywords, optimizing conversion paths, and shifting plans to reach goals.

-Managing your PPC means looking at both strategy and spend.
-On one hand, it means iterating on your plan to optimize keyword effectiveness.
-On the other hand, it means thinking about how to allocate resources to certain keywords as well as how to adjust those resources to maximize ROI.
+Managing your PPC means looking at your strategy and ad spend.
+On the one hand, it means iterating on your plan to optimize keyword effectiveness.
+On the other hand, it means thinking about how to allocate resources to specific keywords and how to adjust those resources to maximize ROI.